mathminx/Logo-Generator/README.md

 https://watch.screencastify.com/v/cDiv11qbhrJSEBzs7Dx0

-The application is invoked by running the following command: `node index.js` Based on the user input, the application generates a string that defines the logo and saves it to a 'logo.svg' file. text (maximum 3 characters), select a shape (circle, square, or triangle) and specify two colours - one for the shape and one for the text. to provide text (maximum 3 characters), select a shape (circle, square, or triangle) and specify two colours - one for the shape and one for the text.
-Based on the user input, the application generates a string that defines the logo and saves it to a 'logo.svg' file.
+The application is invoked by running the following command: `node index.js The user is prompted to input text for the logo (maximum 3 characters), select a shape from a list (circle, square, or triangle) and specify two colours (colour keyword OR a hexadecimal number) - one colour for the shape and another for the text.
-- command-line application that prompts user for input
-- up to three characters, text color (colour keyword OR a hexadecimal number), list of shapes to choose from: circle, triangle, and square
-- input for all the prompts --> an SVG file is created named `logo.svg` AND output text "Generated logo.svg" is printed in the command line
+Based on the user input, the application generates a string that defines the logo, saves it to an SVG file (logo.svg'), and prints "Generated logo.svg" in the command line.
-- open the `logo.svg` file in a browser --> a 300x200 pixel image matching the criteria entered is displayed
+When the `logo.svg` file i opened in a browser, a 300x200 pixel image matching the criteria entered is displayed

 ## Tests

  Unit tests for the creation of the shapes can be found in shapes.tests.js and run using Jest.
 To run the tests, type `npm run test`